sunilabrahamindia/sunilabraham/publications/surveillance-project-frontline.md

 created: 2026-01-22
 ---

-**Surveillance project** is a *Frontline* cover story published on 30 March 2016 by Sunil Abraham.
+**Surveillance Project** is a *Frontline* cover story published on 30 March 2016 by Sunil Abraham.
 Written two weeks after Parliament passed the Aadhaar Act, the article provides a systematic technical and political critique of biometric centralisation, and argues that architectural choices, rather than legal safeguards alone, play a decisive role in shaping whether identification systems enable governance or surveillance.

 ## Contents